papaya0712/quantybt-preview/README.md

 - **Max Drawdown:** ~2.7%
 - **Sortino Ratio:** ~2.3

 In comparison, Bitcoin's historical annual return ranges from ~37% to 70%, but this comes with an average max drawdown between 35% and 40%.
-Our portfolio exhibits significantly lower downside risk, achieving similar or superior risk-adjusted returns.
+Our portfolio exhibits significantly lower downside risk, achieving superior risk-adjusted returns.

 This implies a much higher efficiency per unit of risk taken.
 While absolute returns may appear lower, the drawdown profile allows for the use of **moderate leverage** without exposing the portfolio to the extreme tail risks typical for unhedged crypto holdings.